PostgresGUI/website/notes/privacy-policy.md

 ## Information the App Accesses Locally

-While PostgresMac does not collect or transmit any data, it does access the following information locally on your device to provide its functionality:
+While PostgresGUI does not collect or transmit any data, it does access the following information locally on your device to provide its functionality:

 **PostgreSQL Connection Information**
 - Database connection credentials (host, port, username, password, database name)